Elvis actor Austin Butler talks bathrobe auditions, letter writing with Tom Hanks, and Dune 2

 Another thing was not just looking at Elvis, but looking at all the things that influenced him.
 That was sort of the key, because I thought, "It’s not me, Austin, trying to be Elvis.
 It’s imagining being Elvis being inspired by the way that Little Richard moved, or whatever."

-How did you and Tom Hanks the relationship between Elvis and Col Tom Parker?
+How did you and Tom Hanks develop the relationship between Elvis and Col Tom Parker?

 We talked a lot about it, and Baz facilitated rehearsals far before we ever started shooting.
 And actually, pre-pandemic, the script was completely different.
 It was a constant process of going, "How do we approach this?"
 And even in the film, Colonel Parker being sort of an unreliable narrator – I think it’s an interesting way the film approaches it as well.